tomkeuper/Documentation/docs/BedWars2023/setup/how-to-join-arenas.md

 ---
-sidebar_label: Joining arenas
+sidebar_label: Joining Arenas
-title: How to join arenas
+title: How to join an arena
 sidebar_position: 2.3
 ---
 ## About